bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >    </init>
 >```

-The next block of the XML is arguably the most important: it defines the **prior and posterior distributions** of our analysis, including the **model** we are using.
-The model itself lies in the third nested `distribution` line, labelled `BirthDeathSkyContemporaryBDSParam`.
+The next block describes the model, which is labelled `BirthDeathSkyContemporaryBDSParam`.
 With the addition of line breaks to aid readability, it should currently look like this:

 ```xml
 	<distribution id="BirthDeathSkyContemporaryBDSParam.t:empty"